PigPaws/Glossary-of-Beekeeping/README.md

-Is a porgram which provides a glossary of beekeeping terms
+Is a program which provides a glossary of beekeeping terms